Old mattresses can last forever. Mattresses are bulky, generally not reusable, and difficult to recycle. Ours are different.

 - Next, the layers are organized into piles according to type of material.

 - Lastly, the natural materials can be upcycled for further use (for example, they can be shredded and used as insulation).
-The steel springs can be recycled at your local scrap yard and even earn you a few bucks, rates vary depending location.
+The steel springs in the Green & Vegan can be recycled at your local scrap yard and even earn you a few bucks.